Omoniyi Lawson

 Actions

-Omoniyi Lawson is a Digital Development and Communications for Development practitioner with over six years of experience leveraging technology, education, and policy to drive social and behavioural change.
-He is the Managing Partner at the Centre for Digital Development and Innovation Research, where he leads research and advocacy on digital inclusion, sustainability, and governance.
+Omoniyi Lawson is a Digital Development practitioner with almost a decade of experience working at the intersection of technology, policy, and social impact across Africa.
+He is the Managing Partner at the Centre for Digital Development and Innovation Research, where he leads research and advocacy on digital inclusion, platform accountability, and digital governance.

 Links